Akcthecoder200/Paradise-Nursery-Shopping/README.md

-# Conference Expense Planner
+# Paradise Nursery Shopping

 ## Short Description

-Conference Expense Planner is a modern web application designed to help users efficiently plan and manage expenses for conferences or events.
-It allows users to select meals, venue rooms, and add-ons, providing a real-time calculation of total costs and a seamless, interactive experience.
+Paradise Nursery Shopping is a modern web application that allows users to browse, select, and purchase a variety of plants.
+The app features a seamless shopping experience with a real-time cart, quantity controls, and a visually appealing interface.

 ---